 Some other quick work-history stats:

-At BoingBoing I’ve written about duplicity, art, fashion and design.
+I wrote about duplicity, art, fashion and design for BoingBoing.

 I was the San Francisco editor for Haute Living where I wrote about Silicon Valley’s most adventurous capitalists, Silicon Valley’s women on top, San Francisco’s top chefs, and Chanel’s new San Francisco store.